Javad Khan: Early reign

 Fatali Khan and Muhammad Hasan Khan met with King Heraclius in January 1789, inside the Ganja Khanate, on the left bank of the Shamkhor River.
 Javad Khan also took part in this meeting, shortly before that he presented the “keys to the fortress” to the Quba Khan.
 Allies worked out a plan of coordinated actions against Karabakh Khanate and divided the spheres of influence: Heraclius took the entire South Caucasus, Fatali Khan was to control Iranian Azerbaijan.
-Heraclius II and Fatali Khan decided to actively fight against newly rising threat of Agha Muhammad Khan Qajar and "act ... under the auspices of Russia," according to contemporary historian Abbasqulu Bakikhanov.
+Heraclius II and Fatali Khan decided to actively fight against the newly rising threat of Agha Muhammad Khan Qajar and "act ... under the auspices of Russia," according to contemporary historian Abbasqulu Bakikhanov.
 Heraclius decided to return the Shamshadil to the Ganja, but received a certain autonomy.
-However, immediately after the meeting Fath Ali Khan fell ill, left for Baku to stay with his sister died there on 22 March 1789, which made it easier for Javad to resume his reign.
+However, immediately after the meeting Fath Ali Khan fell ill, left for Baku to stay with his sister and died there on 22 March 1789, which made it easier for Javad Khan to resume his reign.